 Gordon was renowned for 'doing the most daring and seemingly foolhardy things when taking an ordinary ride' - like this little-known witnessing of one event -

 'He was riding Cadger, one of his favourite steeplechasers.
 He was sitting loosely, and his head was bent down as if in deep thought.
 Suddenly he straightened himself up and looked round.
 Then as suddenly he turned Cadger's head.
 The horse shot up the embankment and was over the four-rail fence in a twinkling.
 He drew his horse together, cantered a short distance, and then made for the bottom of the paddock which abutted on the town. ....Bending forward, so much so that he appeared to be peering between Cadger's ears, he raced him at the gate.
 A second more and Cadger rose at it like a deer, to land safely on the road beyond.
 Gordon steadied his horse without looking to right or left, and then jogged along as he had done before shooting into the paddock.'

 Taking a Flying Leap

 The most famous of his jumps took place at the Blue Lake at Mt.
-Gambier at a time when he was a member of the Mounted Police; witnessed by a close friend and fellow police officer.
-He and a group of other horsemen were returning from a hunting outing, and on their return journey, as they came alongside the Blue Lake, one of the party said to Gordon'We have followed wherever you have led.'
+Gambier when he was a Mounted Police Officer; witnessed by a close friend and fellow policeman.
+He and a group of other horsemen were returning from a hunting outing, and on their return journey as they came alongside the Blue Lake, one of the party said to Gordon, 'We have followed wherever you have led.'